Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 #### Publish

-The publish workflow for native transports is as follows
+The publish workflow for multicast transports is as follows

  1. Some code (e.g. a saga or a handler) request that a message be published.
  1. Publisher sends the message to the Broker.